chiragsharmagithub/WordInversionProject/README.md

 # Word Inversion App

-A ASP.NET Core 8 application for inverting words in sentences, searching records, and viewing history.
+An ASP.NET Core 8 application for inverting words in sentences, searching records, and viewing history.

 ## Features